-- Try a natural oil such as coconut oil if you want to limit the ingredients your body comes in contact and don’t want use condoms for protection against STIs (as oil based lube degrades the silicon in condoms).
+- Try a natural oil such as coconut oil if you want to limit the ingredients your body comes in contact and don’t want to use condoms for protection against STIs (as oil-based lube degrades the silicon in condoms).
 Oils can also be great for anal sex.
-More about natural lubricants here.

 A personal lube can also add sensations like cool/tingling or warm, and flavored lubes are great for going down on your partner.
 Find out everything you need to know about lube here.

 An alternative to personal lube to make sex during menopause more comfortable is a vaginal moisturizer, which not only makes sex slick but absorbs into your skin, unlike lube, to add moisture to your vagina .
 According to the experts, when vaginal moisturizers are applied twice per week they can increase vaginal moisture, elasticity, and acidity. .

 Although you might not consider it at first, a drop in estrogen may also coincide with weakened bones and osteoporosis because estrogen is necessary for bone health .
 This condition is exemplified by brittle bones that easily break – as many as 50% of women over fifty will break a bone due to osteoporosis .

 Keep this in mind as you enjoy sex, which you might prefer to be rougher after menopause than before you went through the change.
 Decreased vaginal sensitivity might have you asking for it “Harder.”
 Just make sure it’s not too hard.

 Read: Rough Sex: The Intensely Passionate In-Depth Guide to learn what rough sex all about.

 Psst, we’ve got more information on senior sex here.